-Table 11.2 Examples of CEPF grantee engagement with the private sector during Phase 1
+Table 12.2 Examples of CEPF grantee engagement with the private sector during Phase 1

-These projects involved collaborative actions such as joint promotion to increase the number of eco-tourism visits, awareness raising of environmental problems and behaviors, aimed at both tourists and business managers, and financial support for management of specific areas or to address specific problems.
-The projects generally involved local companies that had a clear stake in the area and were relatively easier for grantees to contact and approach.
+Country Project Albania Butrint: linking local producers to existing tourism, development of a brand 'The Flavours of Albania', ecotourism project involved local business and established new ones (guest houses, mainly female local traditional food producers, boat operators) Albania Existing businesses (dive centres, restaurants, beach tenants, tourist boat operators) engaged in marine conservation Bosnia and Herzegovina Hydropower energy collaboration with a wetland reserve Cabo Verde Hotel and airport interaction for public awareness of turtle conservation Montenegro Šasko lake ecotourism - brochure listing providers of local products (olive oil, wine, cheese, honey, vegetables, crafts, souvenirs, carpets) compiled and disseminated Montenegro Bojana delta - worked with local sustainable businesses (diving, olive oil) Montenegro Working with beekeepers and vinyards Morocco Producing cash crops - almonds, olives etc Tunisia Eco-tourist trail in wetlands incorporated local business as part of cultural/eco trail stake in the area and were relatively easier for grantees to contact and approach.
 CEPF also invested in a study of opportunities in the tourism sector, with the intention that this would support further engagement, although the political and economic changes in the region subsequently undermined the assumptions about growth in this sector.
 National and, especially, multi-national companies proved far harder to engage than expected during Phase 1 but, now that CEPF is established in the hotspot, the networks of the RIT, donor partners and grantees should be explored for opportunities to make links with more global companies.